 A real estate acquisition loan is a type of loan that is used to purchase real estate.
 This type of loan is often used by community developers to acquire existing property or development land that they plan to preserve or redevelop for affordable housing, commercial development, or other community-benefit purposes.

-How are Real Estate Acquisition Loans Used in Community Development?
+How are Real Estate Acquisition Loans used in Community Development?

 Real estate acquisition loans can be used to purchase a variety of properties, including: